Imagination Helps Visual Reasoning, But Not Yet in Latent Space: Experiments

 \subsection{Experiment Setup}

 \textbf{Benchmarks.} To comprehensively assess the effectiveness of text-driven visual imagination, we adopt a diverse set of high-resolution~(HR) visual perception benchmarks following the experimental protocol of Monet: V*, HR-Bench-4K, HR-Bench-8K, and MME-RealWorld-Lite, which emphasize fine-grained perception under high-resolution settings.
-Beyond the zoom-in ability, we further incorporate the jigsaw and multi-view reasoning tasks from the BLINK~\cite{fu2024blink} benchmark to assess compositional and multi-perspective reasoning abilities.
+Beyond the zoom-in ability, we further incorporate subsets of BLINK~\cite{fu2024blink}, Hyperphantasia~\cite{sepehri2025hyperphantasia} and STARE~\cite{li2025unfolding} rigorously evaluate advanced visual reasoning capabilities within highly abstract contexts.
 Finally, we evaluate on TableVQA to examine the generalization of our approach in diagram and table images.

 \textbf{Baselines.} We compare against three categories of baselines.
 (1) Open-source models: we evaluate InternVL3-8B~\cite{zhu2025internvl3} and Qwen2.5-VL-7B~\cite{Qwen2.5-VL}, the latter serving as the backbone model for all following baselines.
-(2) Reasoning with Tool methods, including DeepEyes and PixelReasoner~\cite{wang2025pixel}, which leverage reinforcement learning to enhance perception via zoom-in operations.
+(2) Reasoning with Tool methods, including DeepEyes and PixelReasoner~\cite{wang2025pixel, zhao2026making}, which leverage reinforcement learning to enhance perception via zoom-in operations.
 (3) Reasoning through Imagination Methods, namely LVR and Monet, which perform visual imagination in latent space across general scenarios.
+(4) Text-space reasoning methods, including PAPO~\cite{wang2025perception}, Vision-R1~\cite{huang2025vision}, R1-Onevision~\cite{yang2025r1}, which conduct long-chain reasoning directly with explicit text.
+We provide the results for these baselines in Appendix section \ref{sec:appendix-C}.
 Additionally, we also report results from the proprietary GPT-4o~\cite{hurst2024gpt} model.
-For Monet, we adopt an LLM-as-a-judge protocol to extract final answers.
+For Monet, we adopt an LLM-as-a-judge protocol to extract final answers, aligning with prior practice.

 \textbf{Training Details.} Our model is built upon Qwen2.5-VL-7B and trained on reconstructed data from Monet-SFT-125K.
 We perform CoT-SFT fine-tuning using the Monet codebase on 8 A800-80G GPUs, with a batch size of 1 and gradient accumulation of 16.
 To mitigate training instability and incentivate the full potential of the data, we select the best-performing checkpoint during training~\cite{nishida2025instability}.